Shadows Fall: Reunion (2021–present)

 In a May 2021 interview on the Who's Your Band? music podcast, drummer Jason Bittner revealed that Shadows Fall had "tried to get together last year for a reunion", and they were planning to play one of their first shows in over half a decade at the Worcester Palladium.
 He also commented on the possibility of new material and further band activity: "We're not gonna say we're still gonna be on hiatus, but we're not gonna say we're active either.
 We wanna just try to play a show.
 That's the point of right now [...]
 We've already talked about this — we said, if anything, we would write an EP first.
 We wouldn't write a full-length; we'd probably just four-song increments or something."

 On June 22, 2021, Brian Fair confirmed that Shadows Fall were reuniting for their first show in over half a decade at the Worcester Palladium on December 18.
 Supporting acts for this show were Unearth, Darkest Hour, Within the Ruins, Sworn Enemy and Carnivora.
 In December 2021, when asked by the Podioslave Podcast if there will be new music from Shadows Fall, Fair said the band had talked about it, but they had not written any new material.
 They wanted to focus on their reunion show and issues with Fair's neck.
+In 2022 Shadows Fall made sporadic festival appearances.

-In 2023, they played a couple of shows, including a set at the New England Metal & Hardcore Festival which hadn’t been held the previous 5 years.
+In 2023, they played a couple of festivals, including a set at the New England Metal & Hardcore Festival which hadn’t been held the previous 5 years.
 That same year Brain Fair stated in an interview with Blabbermouth.net that the band was working on new material.